CarlosDanielMaturano/liwb/DOCS.md

 10
 ```

-## Basic Mathematical operations
+## Basic Mathematical Operations
-In liwb, the 4 main operator works just like in lisp, they get accumulate.
+In Liwb, the four main operators work just like in Lisp; they accumulate their arguments.

 Examples: